ihmcrobotics/ihmcrobotics.github.io/documentation/01-scs/00-tutorials/02-creating-a-new-simulation/02-simple-pendulum-robot.md

 `Link pendulumLink = new Link("PendulumLink");` This line creates a new Link named "PendulumLink".

 * **Set its physical properties:**
-`pendulumLink.setMomentOfInertia(0.0, Iyy1, 0.0);` This line sets the moment of inertial.
+`pendulumLink.setMomentOfInertia(0.0, Iyy1, 0.0);` This line sets the moment of inertia.
 Note that the moment of inertia is defined about the center of mass.
 Therefore, if the moment of inertia is set to zero, the link will be a point mass.
 `pendulumLink.setMass(BALL_MASS);` This line sets the mass of the link to 1.0 kg.
 `pendulumLink.setComOffset(0.0, 0.0, -ROD_LENGTH);` This line sets the center of mass offset of the link to be located at the tip at the center of the ball at the end of the rod.